29 July 2020

 - the number of employees being furloughed

-- each employee's National Insurance number (you will need to search for their number if you do not have it or contact HMRC if your employee does not have a number)
+- each employee's National Insurance number (you will need to search for their number if you do not have it or contact HMRC if your employee has a temporary number or does not have one at all)

 - each employee's payroll or employee number (optional)

 - the start date and end date of the claim

 - the full amounts that you're claiming for including: